UK police received 562 complaints of Bitcoin-related extortion in the past two years

 Recommend

-What does a small black mole on the back of the neck mean?
+What does a mole on the corner of the eye represent and what does it mean?